-Drawing techniques for composite linear items are described in section 2.6.2.
+The editing techniques for composite lines are described in Section 2.6.2.
 Composite linear items.

 Polygonal items.
 These items display on the map as polygons (i.e. they encompass a particular area).
 Every type of map item has its own type of outline and area encompassed by it.
 For example, reservoirs are represented by blue polygons, vegetation (forests, parks, etc.) — by green ones:

-Techniques for working with polygonal items can be found in section 2.7.
+For techniques for working with polygonal items, see Section 2.7.
 Polygonal items.

-Adding map item attributes.
-Techniques for adding attributes are described in section 2.10.1.
+- Adding map item attributes.
+Attribution techniques are described in section 2.10.1.
 Adding map item attributes.

-Intersections (connections) — these are points that unite linear items (such as sections of road).
+- Intersections (connections) — these are points that unite linear items (such as sections of road).
 Created automatically.
-For more information, see 2.9.
+For more information, see Section 2.9.
 Intersections.

 Line intersections are items that are exclusively connected to items of a single type: motorways or other transport lines.
 If a motorway intersects a metro line (or in other similar cases), then an “intersection” item is not formed.

-Road signs are not entered as drawings, but as attributes (characteristics) of the road intersection.
-Techniques for drawing and editing road signs are described in section 3.3.4.
-Road signs.
+- Road signs are not entered as drawings, but as attributes (characteristics) of the road intersection.
+Techniques for creating and editing them are described in Section 3.3.4.
+Traffic conditions.

-Speed cameras are not entered as drawings, but as attributes (characteristics) of road intersections.
-Techniques for drawing and editing speed cameras are described in section 3.8.3.
+- Speed cameras are not entered as drawings, but as attributes (characteristics) of road intersections.
+Techniques for creating and editing them are described in section 3.8.3.
 Speed cameras.

-Traffic lights are not entered as drawings, but as attributes (characteristics) of road intersections.
-Techniques for drawing and editing traffic lights are described in section 3.8.4.
+- Traffic lights are not entered as drawings, but as attributes (characteristics) of road intersections.
+Techniques for creating and editing them are described in Section 3.8.4.
 Traffic lights.